Illinois Gov. JB Pritzker announces $1.5 billion for rental relief program

-CHICAGO (WLS) -- Governor JB Pritzker announced Monday a major expansion to the Illinois rental relief program.
+CHICAGO (WLS) -- Governor JB Pritzker signed a major expansion to the Illinois rental relief program in law Monday.

-The Illinois Rental Payment Program will provide relief for 120,000 household.
+The Illinois Rental Payment Program will provide relief for 120,000 households.
 In addition to the $1.5 billion for rental assistance, $400 million will be provided for mortgage assistance.

 According to the website of the Illinois Housing Development Authority, the program is for households that are behind on rent because of reasons related to the pandemic.
 It offers up to 15 months of rent assistance, or up to $25,000.